 You make things needlessly complicated

-If you are not sensitive you are probably annoyed by the sensitive ones because you didn’t understand their behavior and this is what it looked like (and it seemed so outrageous).
+If you are not highly sensitive, you are probably annoyed by the sensitive ones because you didn’t understand their behavior and this is what it looked like (and it seemed so outrageous).

 What I’ve come to realize is that it’s nobody’s fault.
 It’s like trying to explain the difference between red and green to someone who is colorblind.
 It’s impossible.

 It has taken me years to come to this point and understand that I can’t blame non-sensitive people for reacting the way they do.
-And I’m hoping non-sensitive people will get to the point where they are not criticizing sensitive ones for acting the way they are—for being who they are.
+And I’m hoping they will get to the point where they are not criticizing sensitive souls for acting the way they are—for being who they are.

-This is all part of my mission to bring more awareness to the entire topic of sensitivity.
-Because there is a lot of misunderstanding—about what it means to be sensitive and what the (unneeded) negative side-effects can be.
+I think it’s important to bring more awareness to the entire topic of sensitivity.
+Because there is a lot of misunderstanding—about what it means to be highly sensitive and what the (unneeded) negative side-effects can be.